radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

-# Using not-node-module FabricJs server side with Puppeteer
+# Using FabricJs server side with Puppeteer

 Creating a PNG image server side starting from a Fabricjs node-module canvas is not reliable, as demonstrated in this repo: